runyao-yu/OrderFusion/README.md

 ### ✅ Step 2: Run the Pipeline

 Run `Main.py` to:
-- Process the orderbook data to generate intermediate data
+- Process the orderbook data
 - Train, validate, and test the OrderFusion model

 The script `OrderFusion.py` contains all necessary functions and classes.